 Priorities and Seasons

 Women face a more acute struggle than men when trying to balance family life and ministry, because in most (but not all) families, they are the primary nurturer of kids and administrators of the household.
 Married women especially need to order their priorities according to what season of life they are in.
 One ministry leader suggested that women in the early decades of family life who are bearing and raising young children, might need to de-prioritize ministry or seminary during that season.
 Balance, she said, is the wrong way to think about it.
 It is a matter of priority.
 If you are raising young children, that may be a season where ministry needs to drop lower on your list of priorities.
 As the kids grow and become more independent, ministry can rise to a higher priority.

 The women most successful in leadership do not try to lead like men.
 One woman in ministry I know leads a small army of male volunteers—the burly, truck-driving type—but empowers them not by emasculating them or trying to out-man them, but by appealing to their manliness.
 She’s secure in her identity as a woman, and celebrates their identity as men.
 They’ll do anything she tells them to.
 It’s remarkable.

 If you can, find a woman who has successfully led in ministry to mentor you.

 The church needs godly women leaders who are deeply theologically grounded.
 I commend you for taking the uncommon step to pursue seminary education.
 Press on, secure in your calling, and trust God to guide you at each step.

-Author’s note: this is a draft chapter from The Complete Seminary Survival Guide (forthcoming).
+Author’s note: this is a sample chapter from The Complete Seminary Survival Guide.
 The content is based on surveys and interviews of female seminary students and grads.
-Your feedback can help improve it, so I invite you to comment below!